BCDevOps/openshift-wiki/docs/Vault/VaultServiceDefinition.md

 ### **security reviews**

-An STRA for Vault is currently under development by the Platform Services team.
+An STRA for Vault has been completed by the Platform Services team.